AAStarCommunity/research/README.md

 Welcome to any researcher to contribute for related topics.
 Just for and send a pull request(PR), we will audit and publish your topics or any contributions.

+## More
+We use https://github.com/docsifyjs/docsify/ to generate our website.

 ## Research v0.1(deprecated)
 ~~Task board is here: https://github.com/Ethereum-Star/Research/blob/main/task-board.md~~